Poll: White evangelicals distinct on abortion, LGBT policy

 About 8 in 10 white evangelical Protestants approve of the president’s job performance, according to the poll, which asked respondents to self-identify as born-again or evangelical.

-Trump’s reelection campaign plans to showcase that high level of support in Miami on Friday, with the president set to unveil an “Evangelicals for Trump” coalition.
+Trump’s reelection campaign plans to showcase that support Friday in Miami, where the president is set to unveil an “Evangelicals for Trump” coalition.

 But not every Trump-backed policy found strong support in the poll from white evangelical Protestants.
 A majority of white evangelicals opposed an immigration policy that separates children from parents who are detained entering the country illegally, although nonwhite Protestants and white mainline Protestants opposed that policy by slightly larger margins.

-“I disagree with the president on that one,” said Dorothy Louallen, 87, of Dunlap, Tenn., who described herself as a born-again Christian opposed to abortion and said “I really don’t think government and churches should be involved.”
+“I disagree with the president on that one,” said Dorothy Louallen, 87, of Dunlap, Tennessee, who described herself as a born-again Christian opposed to abortion.
+“I really don’t think government and churches should be involved.”

 The poll also showed a majority of white evangelical Protestants supporting higher taxes on the wealthy, albeit by smaller margins than the other major religious groups surveyed, as well as the non-religious.
 Trump signed a GOP tax bill in 2017 that cut taxes for the middle class but delivered a larger tax break for the wealthiest Americans.

-Similarly, about half of white evangelicals showed support for increasing government aid to the poor, similar to that policy’s support from Catholics and white mainline Protestants.
+Similarly, about half of white evangelicals showed support for increasing government aid to the poor, comparable to that policy’s support from Catholics and white mainline Protestants.
 About 7 in 10 nonwhite Protestants supported more government assistance for the poor.
 More than 600,000 low-income Americans are set to lose access to food stamps under new work requirements proposed by the Trump administration.

 In addition, about 6 in 10 white evangelicals supported regulating the levels of carbon dioxide that power plants can emit, a climate change-fighting measure that Trump has weakened and that majorities of other religious groups also support, as well as those without a religious affiliation.